litestar-org/litestar/docs/usage/exceptions.rst

 exception handler with a handler that returns plain-text responses you could do this:

 .. literalinclude:: /examples/exceptions/override_default_handler.py
-    :language: python
+    :caption: Overriding the default exception handler

-The above will define a top level exception handler that will apply the ``plain_text_exception_handler`` function to all exceptions that inherit from ``HTTPException``.
+The above will define a top level exception handler that will apply the ``plain_text_exception_handler`` function to all exceptions that inherit from :class:`~litestar.exceptions.http_exceptions.HTTPException`.
 You could of course be more granular:

 .. literalinclude:: /examples/exceptions/per_exception_handlers.py
-    :language: python
+    :caption: Per-exception handlers

 The choice whether to use a single function that has switching logic inside it, or multiple functions depends on your specific needs.